Mary Todd Lincoln: Later life

 Soon after returning to the United States, Tad died at the age of 18 at the Clifton House hotel in Chicago.
 (Note: The cause of death has been variously referred to as tuberculosis, a pleuristic attack, pneumonia, or congestive heart failure.)
 Tad's death in July 1871, following the deaths of two of her other sons and her husband, brought on an overpowering grief and depression.
 Her surviving son, Robert Lincoln, a rising young Chicago lawyer, was alarmed at his mother's increasingly erratic behavior.
 In March 1875, during a visit to Jacksonville, Florida, Mary became unshakably convinced that Robert was deathly ill; hurrying to Chicago, she found him healthy.
 During her visit with him, she told him that someone had tried to poison her on the train and that a "wandering Jew" had taken her pocketbook but returned it.

 She also spent large amounts of money there on items she never used, such as draperies and elaborate dresses (she wore only black after her husband's assassination).
-She walked around the city with $56,000 in government bonds sewn into her petticoats (underskirts).
+She walked around the city with $56,000 in government bonds sewn into her petticoats.
 Despite this large amount of money and the $3,000-a-year stipend from Congress, Mrs. Lincoln still feared poverty.

 In 1872, she went to spiritualist photographer William H. Mumler, who produced a photograph of her that appears to faintly show Lincoln's ghost behind her, now housed at the Allen County Public Library in Fort Wayne, Indiana.
 The College of Psychic Studies, referencing notes belonging to William Stainton Moses, claims that the photo was taken in the early 1870s, that Lincoln had assumed the name of 'Mrs. Lindall', and that Lincoln had to be encouraged by Mumler's wife to identify her husband in the photo.
 P.T.
 Barnum, testifying against Mumler in his eventual fraud trial, presented a photo featuring himself with the 'ghost' of Abraham Lincoln, demonstrating for the court how easy it was to make one of Mumler's images.

 The image is recognized now as a hoax created via double exposure by inserting a previously prepared positive glass plate featuring the image of the deceased into the camera in front of an unused sensitive glass plate.